jayprox12/webdriverIO_Android/README.md

 ### Test Run:
-1. In the Terminal, go to the main directory.
-Where the wdio.conf file is
+1. In the Terminal, go to the main directory
+2. Enter: npm install
+3. Verify the installation completes
-2. Enter: npx wdio
+4. In the Terminal, enter: npx wdio
-3. Verify the tests run
+5. Verify the tests run
-4. Verify tests were successful
+6. Verify tests were successful